3Dpass/explorer/site/README.md

-# Statescan-V2 site
+# 3dpscan.xyz website
-## This is the source for the site at https://statescan.io
+## This is the source for the site at https://3dpscan.xyz

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).